-Future development of the subject site will need to consider its interface with the creek, but it is otherwise not considered an impediment to this proposed rezoning or development of the subject site more generally.
+Whilst the Management Plan recommended that a local planning policy be prepared to incorporate the design guidelines, this has not occurred.
+Notwithstanding, any future development of the subject site will need to consider its interface with the creek, but it is otherwise not considered an impediment to this proposed rezoning or development of the subject site more generally.
 To that extent, the City is currently undertaking a project known as the 'Woodlupine Brook Living Stream - Ecological Corridor Project' which shows revegetation within the subject site at the northern boundary as part of Stage 2: Woolworths Drive to Dawson Avenue which is currently in the final design stage and scheduled for review by the end of October 2022.